jhalterman/typetools/README.md

     assert typeArguments[0] == HashSet.class;
     assert typeArguments[1] == ArrayList.class;

-We can also fully resolve the raw class for any "generic type" such as from a Field or Method parameter:
+We can also fully resolve the raw class for any generic type:

     class Entity<ID extends Serializable> {
       ID id;